NetBeansDay/100117-SanFrancisco/README.md

    * CON5168: Java Desktop in the Wild for Science and Analysis: Sean Phillips, Geertjan Wielenga, Rob Terpilowski, Chris Heidt, Thierry Danard
    * CON2887: Transforming a Java-based Desktop Application with Jython: Thierry Danard
    * CON4389: Oracle JET in the wild - how and why organizations are using JET for their UIs
+   * CON2367: Single-Page Web apps in Plain Java with Vaadin